-The Charles A. Dana Center and the Mathematical Association of America (MAA) are excited to begin a partnership with the nursing community to explore, implement, and continuously improve best practices for the mathematics education of nursing students.
-In collaboration with Quality and Safety Education for Nurses (QSEN), we are bringing together the two fields of mathematics education and nursing to improve student success and quality practice.
+The Charles A. Dana Center and the Mathematical Association of America (MAA) worked in partnership with the nursing community to explore, implement, and continuously improve best practices for the mathematics education of nursing students.
+In collaboration with Quality and Safety Education for Nurses (QSEN), we brought together the two fields of mathematics education and nursing to improve student success and quality practice.

 The Dana Center has been a main collaborator with TPSE Math, widely considered the most influential force in postsecondary mathematics education reform.
 Dana Center Executive Director, Uri Treisman, is a member of TPSE’s Board of Governors and our Manager for Professional Learning, Paula Talley, serves on the Teaching and Learning MAG Committee.

 In the last two years, the Dana Center supported the design and facilitation of three TPSE Math convenings of over 200 influential mathematics chairmen and directors of undergraduate mathematics education.
 These convenings focused on implementing the new math pathways at scale.
 Senior officers of the National Science Foundation, NSA, and private philanthropies supporting mathematics improvement participated in all meetings.
 The Center has been formally added to both strategic-level planning and subsequent convening design for TPSE.

 Mathematical Association of America

 Dana Center staff serve on committees for the Mathematical Association of America (MAA).
 Jeremy Martin serves on their Articulation and Placement committee.
 Frank Savina serves on the Curriculum Renewal Across the First Two Years (CRAFTY) committee.
 The Dana Center regularly organizes workshops, panels, and themed contributed paper sessions at MAA sponsored meetings.
 The MAA also collaborates with the Center on our Math for Nurses and Scaling Pedagogical Change initiatives.